-(a) Where an employee's scheduled vacation is interrupted due to a serious illness which requires hospitalization and commenced before and continues into the scheduled vacation period, the period of such illness shall be considered sick leave provided the employee provides satisfactory documentation of the hospitalization.
+- (a) Where an employee's scheduled vacation is interrupted due to a serious illness which requires hospitalization and commenced before and continues into the scheduled vacation period, the period of such illness shall be considered sick leave provided the employee provides satisfactory documentation of the hospitalization. - (b) Where a vacationing employee becomes seriously ill requiring them to be an inpatient in a hospital, the period of such illness shall be considered sick leave provided that the employee provides satisfactory documentation of the hospitalization. - (c) The portion of the employee's vacation which is deemed to be sick leave under the above provisions will not be counted against the employee's vacation credits. - (d) Where an employee's scheduled vacation is interrupted due to bereavement and jury and witness duty, the employee shall be entitled to be eavement leave and/or jury and witness duty in accordance with Articles 11.04 and 11.06. - (e) The portion of the employee's vacation which is deemed to be bereavement and jury and witness duty leave under the above provisions will not be counted against the employee's vacation credits.

-- (b) Where a vacationing employee becomes seriously ill requiring them to be an inpatient in a hospital, the period of such illness shall be considered sick leave provided that the employee provides satisfactory documentation of the hospitalization. - (c) The portion of the employee's vacation which is deemed to be sick leave under the above provisions will not be counted against the employee's vacation credits. - (d) Where an employee's scheduled vacation is interrupted due to bereavement and jury and witness duty, the employee shall be entitled to be eavement leave and/or jury and witness duty in accordance with Articles 11.04 and 11.06. - (e) The portion of the employee's vacation which is deemed to be bereavement and jury and witness duty leave under the above provisions will not be counted against the employee's vacation credits. - 13.08 (a) For full-time employees, vacation time will normally be allotted between the months of January 15th and December 15th of the same year inclusive, if possible, unless some other time is mutually arranged between the individual employee and the Employer. - (b) For part-time employees, vacation time will normally be allotted between the months of February and November of the same year inclusive, if possible, unless some other time is mutually arranged between the individual employee and the Employer. - (c) For part-time employees, vacation time off will be requested as leave of absence at a mutually agreeable time.
-It is understood that during a part- time employee's first calendar year of employment, vacation time off may not necessarily be granted. - (d) Full time employees may not waive a vacation and draw double pay. - (e) Employees may request pursuant to Article 13 to have the weekend off prior to or following their vacation.
-The employer will endeavour to schedule such request subject to the following: - i) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and,
+13.08 (a) Scheduling

-- iii) The weekend off being requested must be contiguous with (i.e., consecutive with) the employee's original vacation. - iv) It will not result in additional costs to the Employer. - 13.09 For the purpose of calculating eligibility, the vacation year shall be the period from May 1st of any year to April 30th of the following year. - 13.10 Employees shall indicate their vacation preference by March 15th of each year, and the Employer shall post the final vacation schedule by April 30th of each year.
-Choice of vacation period shall be based on seniority but shall be determined by the Director of Resident Care or designate having due regard to the proper operation of the Home.
+Employees shall indicate their vacation preference by April 15 of each year, and the Employer shall post the final vacation schedule by May 1 of each year.
+Choice of vacation period shall be based on seniority but shall be determined by the Director of Care or designate having due regard to the proper operation of the Home.

-Vacation requests made after the posting of the vacation schedule shall be determined by the Director of Resident Care or designate having due regard to the proper operation of the Home on a first come first served basis, not on the basis of seniority.
+Vacation requests made after the posting of the vacation schedule shall be determined by the Director of Care or designate having due regard to the proper operation of the Home on a first come first served basis, not on the basis of seniority.